CP1401/Practicals/prac_10/README.md

 ## Decision Structures

 2. Ask the user for the time of day (0-23 hours) until they enter a negative.
-   Then print a list of all the hours and how many of them were after noon:
+   Then print a list of all the hours entered and how many of them were after noon:

 (This program is quite different from checkpoint 1)